maggieortiz/DataEngineerProject/README.md

 ### Script Goal:
 - Take these .csv data files and create an ETL to migrate data to tables in redshift
+- Check out Data_Model.ipynb to see the final Data Model structure

 ### Steps:
 1. Add CSV files to an S3 bucket